-Paper field data sheets will be delivered to the DCP Project Management Team on a weekly basis.
+Paper field data sheets will be delivered to the DCP Project Management Team on a weekly basis or as agreed upon in the contract.

 5.4 Version Control

 Version control is the process of managing copies of changing files over the course of a project.
 Any alteration or update to a file is considered a change and is reflected in the complete file name.
 Version control includes developing file-naming guidelines that include the file name, the QA/QC status, and the date of the file.
 For example: